Ajmain-Khan/Ajmain-Khan/README.md

 <!-- <p align="center">
     <b>
         Hey!
-I'm currently looking for an Internship position!
+I'm currently looking for a New Grad position!
 Check out my
         <a href="https://drive.google.com/file/d/1tcKZw6DO7ifCIVrMWJsDt0Q_WyUhB6d9/view?usp=sharing">Resume</a>
     </b>
 </p> -->

-##### I like to work with Python, JavaScript, Java, C#, and Vue.js, but thanks to my curiosity I'm always trying new tech stacks.
+##### I like to work with Python and Java primarily, as well as frameworks like Vue.js & Flutter, but thanks to my curiosity I'm always trying something new.
 I have strong technical skills and an academic background in computer science topics: object-oriented programming, data structures & algorithms, testing, and automation.
-Right now I'm exploring front-end technologies, parallel computing, and Machine Learning.
-    - 🔭 I’m currently working on a personal project (Vue.js chat webapp)
+    - 🔭 I’m currently working on a cross-platform mobile app in Flutter (Gymbo!)
-    - 🌱 I’m currently studying supervised machine learning
+    - 🌱 I’m currently studying machine learning
-    - 💻 I plan to learn React and Natural Language Processing
+    - 💻 I plan to learn React and Natural Language Processing next

 <img align="left" src="assets/mind.gif" width="50">
 <h1 style="margin-top: 1px;">Tech Stack</h1>